Job Simulator maker Owlchemy unveils Cosmonious High VR game

 Owlchemy Labs, the maker of Job Simulator and Vacation Simulator, unveiled a new virtual reality game called Cosmonious High.

-The Austin, Texas-based studio, which also made Rick and Morty Simulator: Virtual Rick-ality, has been busy working on the title for the past couple of years, and it’s the first big game under its new leadership.
+The Austin, Texas-based studio, which also made Rick and Morty Simulator: Virtual Rick-ality, has been busy working on Cosmonious High for the past couple of years, and it’s the first big game under its new leadership.

-Alex Schwartz cofounded the company in 2010 and it saw rare success in the VR market with titles that were hilarious and took advantage of the new generation of VR headsets.
-While many VR titles sank because the market took off slower than expected, Job Simulator was a real hit with more than a million copies sold.
+Alex Schwartz cofounded the company in 2010, and it saw rare success in the VR market with games that were hilarious and took advantage of the new generation of headsets.
+While many VR titles sank because the market took off slower than expected, Job Simulator was a real hit, with more than a million copies sold.

 Under Google management

 Google bought Owlchemy in 2017 and largely left it to its own devices.
 Schwartz and studio leader Cy Wise left in 2018.
 They recently resurfaced with a new startup called Absurd Joy.
 Devin Reimer took over as CEO at Owlchemy.
-Other leaders at Owlchemy include Andrew Eiche, COOwl (chief operating owl), who spoke with GamesBeat in an interview, and product director Chelsea Howe.
+Other leaders at Owlchemy include Andrew Eiche, COOwl (chief operating owl, who spoke with GamesBeat in an interview), and product director Chelsea Howe.

 Webinar